elastic/apm-integration-testing/README.md

     ./scripts/compose.py start --with-kafka --with-zookeeper --apm-server-output=kafka --with-logstash master

-Logstash will be configured to ingest events from kafka.
+Logstash will be configured to ingest events from Kafka.

 Topics are named according to service name.
 To view events for 1234_service-12a3:

     docker exec -it localtesting_6.3.0-SNAPSHOT_kafka kafka-console-consumer --bootstrap-server kafka:9092 --topic apm-1234_service-12a3 --from-beginning --max-messages 100

-Onboarding events will go to the apm topic.
+Onboarding events will go to the `apm` topic.

 Note that index templates are not loaded automatically when using outputs other than Elasticsearch.
 Create them manually with: